gmuecke/boutique-de-jus/perftest-gatling/exercise-3/README.md

 Context
 ---------------
-The juice shop / We wanna go online as soon as possible! / Do we have performance issues that could hinder us from doing so?
+The juice shop
+ We want to go online as soon as possible!
+ Do we have performance issues that could hinder us from doing so?

 Criterias
 ---------------